 This Operational Plan has been prepared in accordance with section 85 of the Biosecurity Act 1993.
-The Plan identifies and outlines the nature and scope of activities Greater Wellington intends to undertake in the implementation of its Regional Pest Management Strategy for the financial year 2009/10.
+The plan identifies and outlines the nature and scope of activities Greater Wellington (GW) intends to undertake in the implementation of its Regional Pest Management Strategy for the financial year 2010/11.

-The strategy contains objectives specific to individual pests and outlines the means by which Greater Wellington, as Management Agency, will achieve those objectives.
+The strategy contains objectives specific to individual pests and outlines the means by which GW, as the Management Agency, will achieve those objectives.

 The strategy has clearly defined rules to be met by all land occupiers.
-Greater Wellington has responsibility to ensure land occupiers are aware of, and meet, their obligations for pest management on their properties.
-Greater Wellington can also undertake pest control operations where there is recognised regional benefit.
+GW has responsibility to ensure land occupiers are aware of, and meet, their obligations for pest management on their properties.
+GW can also undertake pest control operations where there is recognised regional benefit.